 But finding them is an entirely different story.

 Preschool marketing can frequently be at the bottom of the list for many daycare owners.
-It’s time-consuming.
-It’s confusing.
-It’s expensive.
+Most think it’s time-consuming, confusing, and expensive.
 It’s at odds with your primary focus as an early childcare provider.

 All of these thoughts are misconceptions.
 Preschool marketing should take up no more than one or two hours of your time a week – if you know how to do it correctly.
 In fact, it will likely be less once our plans are in action.
-Here’s a few tips to get started.
+Here are a few preschool marketing strategies.

-Keep Your Mind On Your Marketing… At All Times!
+5. Keep Your Mind On Your Marketing At All Times!

-Although you may need to move to a larger facility to keep up with all the new interest!
+Although you may need to move to a larger facility to keep up with all the new interests!

-Need more ideas on how preschool marketing can increase enrollments at your daycare?
+Need more preschool marketing strategies that can increase enrollments at your daycare?
 Visit us today at Local Child Care Marketing.